-Experience the best of Japan - the thrill of deep powder, the beauty of an unique culture, and the fun of a WELL OILED guided tour.
+Experience the best of Japan.
+The thrill of deep powder, the beauty of an unique culture, and the fun of a WELL-OILED guided tour.

 This is the 3rd time we’ve been on a JPCT trip and undoubtedly it won’t be the last.
 The Nagano ski buffet is aptly named because we definitely got our fill of powder and feasted on a range of Japanese food, along with a smorgasbord of other experiences.